llmonpy/llmonpy-blog/docs/ai-moat.md

 Climbing a learning curve sooner  or faster is a proven path for a company to build a moat to defend itself from copycats.
 The steps on the learning curve for a LLM application are examples of good responses to requests.
-Startups that climb the curve the fastest will have the best request-flow and then get the most value from the requests by using them as the basis for hundreds or thousands of experiments to improve the responses.  [i should invent a KPI that combines number of requests and the value you get from them]
+Startups that climb the curve the fastest will have the best request-flow and then get the most value from the requests by using them as the basis for hundreds or thousands of experiments to improve the responses.
+Every market segment that uses AI is likely to be a winner-take-all competition where the fastest to climb the learning curve will win.
+This post explains how the winners will win.

 ## What is an AI pipeline?
 An example of an AI pipeline is a system that generates an employment contract for a specific position.